Get Help Today(855) 593-1695

-can be any other mental health disorder someone has along with an addiction, it’s called a co-occurring disorder.
-Some co-occurring disorders can worsen addiction and applying self-love can neutralize feelings associated with some co-occurring disorders.
-For example, patients in recovery who have low self-esteem may find applying self-love therapy allows them to value themselves in deeper ways.
+When someone has another mental health disorder along with an addiction, it’s called a co-occurring disorder.
+Some co-occurring disorders can worsen addiction, and applying self-love can neutralize feelings associated with some co-occurring disorders.
+For example, patients in recovery who have low self-esteem may find engaging in self-love therapy allows them to value themselves in deeper ways.

 People who struggle with depression, anxiety, and addiction may ruminate over past regrets, struggling to accept their decisions and garner self-trust to feel satisfied.
 People who struggle with feelings of inadequacy may engage in self-harm, or have low-self-worth, but can heal with the practice of self-love therapy.
 They can own all of their strengths and weaknesses, removing guilt and shame often at the root of many addictions.
 Including self-love therapy practices in a comprehensive treatment plan increases feelings of happiness and self-worth.

 Call now to be connected to a treatment provider.

 Self-love can be honored daily and manifested by our psychological and behavioral practices.
-Self-love therapy teaches us to accept one’s self.
-Becoming more accepting of your shortcomings, strengths, and perceived weaknesses is powerful.
+Self-love therapy teaches people to accept themselves.
+Becoming more accepting of one’s shortcomings, strengths, and perceived weaknesses is powerful.
 Nobody has power over how people perceive themselves, and self-love can discourage toxic behaviors or relationships.